-Sidenote: I have had four children in 2007, 2009, 2010, and 2013.
-I've had two induced hospital births (once by medical need, once by choice), a hospital transfer during home birth, and a successful home birth.
+Sidenote: I have had five children in 2007, 2009, 2010, 2013, and 2015.
+I've had two induced hospital births (once by medical need, once by choice), a hospital transfer during home birth, and two successful home births.
 After being treated just like another number, I knew there had to be more to birth than pushing a baby out and going home.
 Unfortunately, there is a lack of support across the board.
 Whether you decide to have an epidural or go pain med free, women should have access to the information to make informed choices.
 (Avery's birth story.
-Hallie's birth story.)
+Hallie's birth story.
+Ellia's birth story.)

 Home birth is a very safe option for low risk pregnancies.
 Some people still see it as a very old fashioned option.
 We chose home birth because we desired a setting in which I could birth without unnecessary interventions.
 While my first pregnancy was complicated, my last three pregnancies have been completely healthy and uncomplicated.
 The need for medical intervention did not arise.
 We received midwife led prenatal care by our Certified Nurse Midwife.
 You can read more about safety outcomes of home birth as studied by the Midwives Alliance of North America.
 One of the best conclusions of this study is showing the cesarean rate of 5.2%, vs. the national average of 32.8% according to the current information available on the CDC website.
 How many of those c-sections are unnecessary?

 The Home Birth Consensus Summit has generated a set of guidelines that are designed for the clear collaboration of home birth team and hospital staff.
 This is such an important process to have in place, because sometimes hospital staff isn't aware of the prenatal care that midwives provide.
 Believe me, I do know this to be true from our transfer experience.

 While I'm not going to be able to post the entire text of the guidelines on my blog, I wanted to share the twofold purpose of the guidelines: